 Dimensions: In the above configuration, the work needs a space that’s 8'3" high, 14' wide, and about 6' behind the rear projection screen—if these dimensions cannot be accommodated, the video can be projected on any clean white wall at a smaller scale.

-Duration: Forty to forty-five minutes tends to be the ideal length for the audience.
+Duration: Forty-five minutes tends to be the ideal length for the audience.
 The series is comprised of interchangeable chapters, so the duration is flexible and can be customized to fit any time slot.

 Set-up Time: Set up takes a little under two hours.

-Technical Requirements: The piece should be performed in an environment that can be moderately dark.
+Technical Requirements: I provide all of the required gear and electronics.
+The piece should be performed in an environment that can be moderately dark for the projection.
 At least two electrical outlets must be accessible.

 Gary Setzer’s transdisciplinary practice incorporates performance art, video art, sound, and installation.
 Enlisting familiar landmarks like the body, the landscape, minimalism, and humor as entry points, Setzer lures his audience into his conceptual framework—a theoretical space centered on our compulsory entanglements with language.